ozcanguler/MunicipalityPit/README.md

 According to the number of rows we choose, the number of columns increases at the same rate.

-We have 3 healty points.
+You have 3 healty points.

 1 box with trap in the first row.
 As the number of rows increases, the number of traps increases proportionally.